-Cotton is a great choice for hot summer days - it is breathable and does not insulate.
-However, cotton does not insulate when it becomes wet and it takes a very long time to dry.
-Synthetic fabrics such as polyester, polypropylene, nylon, spandex and fleece are better suited for spending lots of time outside in different elements.
-These fabrics keep the wearer warm even when wet and they dry very quickly.
-Wool takes a long time to dry but insulates relatively well even when wet.
+Cotton is an excellent choice for hot summer days - it is breathable.
+However, cotton does not insulate when it becomes wet, and it takes a very long time to dry.
+Synthetic fabrics such as polyester, polypropylene, nylon, spandex, and fleece are better suited for spending lots of time outside in different elements.
+These fabrics keep the wearer warm even when wet and they dry quickly.
+Wool takes a long time to dry but insulates well even when wet.
 Having some cotton for hot days and non-cotton base layers for cooler or wet weather is a good practice.